-What Are The Home Remedies For A Baby’s Chapped Lips?
+Home Remedies For A Baby’s Chapped Lips

-- Infant formula: Make a thick paste of infant formula and store it to treat the baby’s chapped lips.
-The fat from formula and the added water will help soothe the chapped lips.
+- Infant formula: If your baby is on formula, you may also use it for chapped lips.
+Make a thick paste of infant formula and store it to treat the baby’s chapped lips.
+The formula’s fat, combined with added water, acts as a moisturizer to help soothe chapped lips.
 Apply the formula paste with a clean finger several times in an hour, depending on the severity of the chapped lips.

 Breast milk and formula are the best remedial methods for chapped lips since they do not pose a health risk when licked or swallowed by the baby.
-Treatment of underlying conditions, such as dehydration will be symptomatic while treatment for Kawasaki disease involves the use of several medicines.
+Treatment of underlying conditions, such as dehydration, will be symptomatic while treatment for Kawasaki disease involves the use of several medicines.